Micro-cosm/micro-mifedom/README.md

 ----

-This sole purpose of this repo is to unite Micro-cosm projects.
-By demonstrating one approach, using the Firebase platform, we hope to show how loosely-coupled mifen can fundamentally change how complex systems are delivered.
+This repo is intended to unite Micro-cosm mifen.
+By demonstrating one approach, using the Firebase platform, we hope to show how loosely-coupled mifen can fundamentally change how complex systems are reasoned about.

 This repo assumes access to a running GCP project with access from local installations of gcloud and Firebase CLI.